Doral Police Make Arrest In CityPlace Parking Garage Shooting

 During the fight, someone was struck with a bottle.
 That’s when Arnaud is accused of pulling out a gun and firing several shots.

+“This is an individual that finds himself now looking at two serious felonies and he’s sitting in jail right now,” said Doral police spokesman Rey Vales.

-The 32-year-old is charged with attempted felony murder, discharging a firearm in public and resisting an officer without violence.MORE NEWS: It's Time To Update Your Mask, But Beware Of Fake Face Coverings
+The 32-year-old is charged with attempted felony murder, discharging a firearm in public and resisting an officer without violence.MORE NEWS: Broward Woman Is Florida’s Newest Millionaire With Gold Rush Classic Scratch-Off Game

 No one was hurt in the shooting.